This post was originally published on June 13, 2017. It was updated on November 8, 2018.

 Batching your tasks is one of the most helpful things for me when it comes to getting more done!
 Batch one activity together, and get as much of it done as you can.
 For example, I usually batch my blog posts.
-I spend a lot of time writing multiple post and it helps me get more written.
+I spend a lot of time writing multiple posts and it helps me get more written.
 Once I get “in the zone” and motivated to keep writing.
 It also frees me up from having to write posts more than one day a week, so I have time for other things.

 8- Get energized and happy.

 Do something that lifts your spirits and energizes you.
 It could be listening to your favorite song, doing a quick workout, reading positive quotes, meditating, or something else.
 For me, this means drinking coffee!
 Whatever you do, getting energized and putting yourself in a good mood is a definite way to motivate yourself to get to work and get more stuff done.

 9- Create a solid routine.

 I’m a person who loves routines.
 Not only do they make things easier on you mentally, but they help you get more done as well.
 Before I had a morning routine, I would be frazzled, tired, and pretty unproductive.
 But a morning routine helps you streamline your tasks, wake up faster, and helps you get more done earlier.
 If you need help creating a morning routine that works for you, here’s a helpful post with a free worksheet!

 Question: What are your tips for getting more done every day?
 Leave a comment and let me know!